 He was educated at the University of Uppsala, Sweden, where he received an LL.B degree in 1950.

-Prof. Kwapong was educated at Achimota College (Ghana) and Cambridge University (UK), where he graduated with First Class Honours in Classics in 1951.
-He joined the faculty of the University of Ghana in 1953, received his Ph.D. in classics in 1957 and became a full Professor in 1962.
-Professor Kwapong taught Greek, Latin and Ancient History at the University of Ghana for more than a decade and served as Pro-Vice-Chancellor, and in 1966 became the first Ghanaian appointed as Vice-Chancellor.
+Prof Kwapong was educated at Achimota College (Ghana) and Cambridge University (UK), where he graduated with First Class Honours in Classics in 1951.
+He joined the faculty of the University of Ghana in 1953, received his PhD in classics in 1957 and became a full Professor in 1962.
+Prof Kwapong taught Greek, Latin and Ancient History at the University of Ghana for more than a decade and served as Pro-Vice-Chancellor, and in 1966 became the first Ghanaian appointed as Vice-Chancellor.

-A classicist and an authority on higher education in development, Prof. Kwapong holds honorary degrees from the University of Warwick (UK) and University of Ife (Nigeria).
+A classicist and an authority on higher education in development, Prof Kwapong held honorary degrees from the University of Warwick (UK) and University of Ife (Nigeria).
 He was awarded the 1981 Simba Prize for Scholarly Essays (Rome) and is the author of many articles in scholarly journals.

-After his retirement, Prof. Kwapong was appointed as Chairman of the Council of State of Ghana, an advisory body for the President and government of Ghana.
-He is married to the former Evelyn Caesar; they have six daughters.
+After his retirement, Prof Kwapong was appointed as Chairman of the Council of State of Ghana, an advisory body for the President and government of Ghana.

 He is a former Vice-President of the International Political Science Association and member of the Executive Board of the Japanese Political Science Association.
 He is also a member of the Japanese Association of International Relations, the Japanese Peace Studies Association and the International Peace Research Association.
 Among his publications are An Introduction to Peace Research, Japanese Foreign Policy in a Multi-Polar World and Behavioural Sciences and International Politics.

-Dr. Fuchs, who has been active in both the US and international geographical communities in varying capacities for three decades, has been particularly concerned with spatial population and urbanization and regional development policies.
-Much of his research and writing has focussed on the countries of Eastern Europe and Asia.
+Dr Fuchs, who has been active in both the US and international geographical communities in varying capacities for three decades, has been particularly concerned with spatial population and urbanization and regional development policies.
+Much of his research and writing has focused on the countries of Eastern Europe and Asia.

 He has been a member of the University of Hawaii faculty since 1958 and Chairman of the Department of Geography since 1964.
 At the East-West Population Institute, he has been involved in research on urbanization, migration and development.
 Dr. Fuchs did post-doctoral work in Soviet urban geography and planning at Moscow State University in 1960-61, and was a Fulbright Research Scholar at Tribhuvan University (Nepal) in 1966.